Ruby Cascade is a variety of Peperomia. A houseplant for most, that has beautiful red stems and a cascading growth habit you'll love.

 Light Needs

-I had trouble finding information about growing this particular Peperomia.
-One article states that Ruby Cascade needs bright indirect light to grow well.
+Some plant aficionados state that Ruby Cascade needs bright indirect sunlight to grow well.
 That's probably why mine is doing well in a northwest-facing window.
+You can use some supplement light but keep it away from direct sunlight.

 Watering

-Keep an eye on them.
-For this plant, you can try the Taco Method shown in this video.
-Basically, if the plant needs water you should be able to easily fold the leaf like a taco.
-Otherwise, the leaf should be pretty plump and not fold easily.
+For this plant, you can try the Taco Method shown in this video and picture above.
+Basically, if the plant needs water you should be able to easily fold the succulent-like leaves like a taco.
+Otherwise, if the leaf is somewhat difficult to fold, it's not ready to be watered.

 Karen Penfold